Here's an easy-to-understand guide that answers this basic question

-Consider this example: Ram and Shyam are friends, both are 30 years of age.
-Ram invests ₹1,000 every month for his retirement.
-He manages an annual return of 12 per cent on his investments and succeeds in amassing a neat corpus of a little over ₹35 lakh at the end of 30 years.
+Consider this example: Ram and Shyam are friends, both are 30 years old.
+Ram invests Rs 1,000 every month for his retirement.
+He manages to earn an annual return of 12 per cent on his investments and succeeds in amassing a neat corpus of about Rs 31 lakh after 30 years.
 Shyam does nothing for 20 years.
-He suddenly wakes up 10 years before his retirement and starts investing ₹12,000 every month for the next 10 years.
+He suddenly wakes up 10 years before his retirement and starts investing Rs 12,000 every month for the next 10 years.
 He also manages to pocket an annual return of 12 per cent on his investment.
-However, at the end of the exercise, Shyam managed to create only around ₹27 lakh for his retirement.
+However, at the end of the exercise, Shyam managed to create only around Rs 27 lakh for his retirement.

 How is it possible?
-Ram was investing a measly ₹1,000 whereas Shyam was investing ₹12,000 every month.
+Ram was investing a measly Rs 1,000 per month aggregating to Rs 3.6 lakh whereas Shyam was investing Rs 12,000 every month summing to Rs 14.40 lakh.
 Well, it is possible because of the compounding interest.
-Some people call the eight wonder of the world because of its power to multiply money over a long period.
+Some people call it the eighth wonder of the world because of its power to multiply money over a long period.
 If you invest in a disciplined manner and give your investments plenty of time, you can achieve most of your goals without much pain.
-For some academic interest, how much do you think Shyam will have to invest to create a corpus of ₹35 lakh?
-Well, he will have to invest around ₹15,000 per month for 10 years to create that kind of corpus.
+For some academic interest, how much do you think Shyam will have to invest to create a corpus of Rs 31 lakh?
+Well, he will have to invest around Rs 14,000 per month for 10 years to create that kind of corpus.

-If you are still not inspired enough to start your investment plan right away, here is a quick list of habits that stops you from being rich.
+Here is a quick list of habits that stop you from being rich:

 Starting late: It is extremely difficult or almost impossible to catch up with someone who has started investing regularly much earlier.
 Even with a very large investment, you would find it difficult to catch up.
 Once again, start now.

 Investing for short-term: Try to think beyond a few months or a year.
-You think of short-term investments only when you have short-term goals.
+You should go for short-term investments only for your short-term goals.
 Long-term goals need long-term investments.
-The basic rule: stick to debt investments for goals that are below three years.
-Invest in equity if your goal is five years away or longer.
+As a basic rule, stick to debt investments for goals that are upto three years away and invest in equity if your goal is five years away or longer.

 Playing it safe: You can't build a large corpus with small investments in debt schemes.
-If you want anything substantial over inflation, you should invest in stocks.
-Get rid of the fear of stocks and invest in stocks for your long-term goals.
+If you want to beat inflation, you should invest in stocks.
+Over the long run, the volatility of equity returns diminishes substantially.
+So get rid of the fear of stocks and invest in equity for your long-term goals.

 Trading is not investing: Getting in and out of investments, especially equity investments, is not a great idea.
 You will end up paying higher taxes on such frequent sale and purchases.
-It will also rob you a chance to make spectacular returns from your investments over a long period.
+It will also rob you a chance to make spectacular returns from your investments over a long period as it throttles compounding of returns.
 Giving time to your investments is the key to creating wealth over a long period.